-Misconduct: Neglect of Duty (dangerous driving) Disciplinary/Corrective Measures: Verbal reprimand Date of Incident: August 25, 2016 allegation of speeding as that could be determined through GPS records.
+This matter proceeded to a prehearing conference.
+The OPCC reviewed the prehearing conference report and noted that the only aspect of the complaint that could be fully investigated was the allegation of speeding as that could be determined through GPS records.
 The other driving allegations needed further information from the complainant who chose to have no further contact with the OPCC or the assigned Police Act investigator.
 Therefore, the OPCC determined that the disciplinary measure imposed at the prehearing conference was both correct and appropriate.